Bihar Regiment: Bihari martial tradition

 The martial tradition of Bihar troops in the era of British rule traces its origins to the 34th sepoy battalion raised in 1757 by Lord Clive of the British East India Company at Patna.
 The battalion was formed by men entirely from the Bhojpur (Arrah) district.
 Later battalions recruited from the entire Shahabad area (the present day districts of Bhojpur (Arrah), Buxar, Rohtas & Kaimur in Bihar).
 Their success in combat impressed Mir Kasim, the Nawab of Bengal from 1760 to 1763, who began raising units trained in western combat techniques.
 Bihari battalions raised by Mir Kasim defeated the British in some engagements.
 The Bihari, or Purbiya, soldiers thereafter made up the backbone of the Bengal Infantry of the British Colonial Army.

 They were not only excellent soldiers but also quick to learn and apply the tactical drills with initiative.
 They were disciplined when led by good officers but capable of hostility when their beliefs and customs were disregarded.
 The Indian Rebellion of 1857 against the introduction of greased cartridges (thought to be done so with a mixture of beef and pork fat—abhorrent to Hindus and Muslims), was led by Bihari troops, who preferred being blown by the guns exploding to losing their faith.
 Thereafter, Biharis were not encouraged to enter military service by the British until after World War I.

 Their victories at home including those of Buxar, Karnatic and Maratha Wars along with those in Malaya, Sumatra and Egypt won them laurels.

 Composition and Recruitment

-At raising, the class composition of the first battalion was - Adivasis from Bihar, Orissa, Bengal and eastern states, and Ahirs, Rajputs and Mussulmans from Bihar.
-The regiment continued recruitment from the state of old Bihar (i.e. present-day Bihar and Jharkhand), along with a small number from Odisha.
+At raising, the class composition of the first battalion was - Adivasis from Bihar, Orissa, Bengal and eastern states, and Ahirs, Rajputs, Bhumihar's, Kurmi, and Mussulmans from Bihar.
+The regiment continued recruitment from the state of Old Bihar (Greater Bihar) (i.e. present-day Bihar and Jharkhand), along with a small number from Odisha.
 Most units presently have two companies of troops from Bihar and parts of Uttar Pradesh, and two companies with tribals, mainly from Jharkhand and Odisha — Mundas, Santhals, Hos, Oraons and others.
 Some units now have an all India, all class composition.